Choose your authentication method: API key (user_key), app identifier and keys (app_id/app_key), or OpenID Connect.

 You must not change the authentication pattern after the credentials have been registered because the behavior of the service may then become unpredictable.
 To change authentication patterns we recommend creating a new service and migrating customers.

 1.3.
-Step 2: Select the Auth Mode you want to use
+Step 2: Select the Authentication mode you want to use

 1.4.
 Step 3: Ensure your API accepts the correct types of credentials